 Some organizations, such as The National Iranian American Council (NIAC) and the Public Affairs Alliance of Iranian-Americans (PAAIA), are not necessarily seeking change within Iran.
-The stated mission of NIAC, composed largely of Iranian Americans, is to promote discussion of U.S. policy.
-The group has advocated engagement with Iran, causing some to criticize NIAC as overly sympathetic to Iran's regime and as an opponent of U.S. sanctions against Iran.
-On the other hand, it has criticized the regime's crackdown against the Green Movement.
-During 2011, NIAC has advocated that the People's Mojahedin remain on U.S. list of terrorist organizations (see below.)
+The stated mission of NIAC, composed largely of Iranian Americans, is to promote discussion of

-&lt;sup>5 Kampeas, Ron.
+5 Kampeas, Ron.
 "Iran's Crown Prince Plots Nonviolent Insurrection from Suburban Washington."
 Associated Press, August 26, 2002.